 - University of Cambridge - does not specify a score range, but the average among successful applicants is around 690.

-- London Business School - sets a minimum score of 600, but the average for the latest cohort was 707 and the class range is typically 600 to 800.
+- London Business School - a minimum score of 600.
+The average for the latest cohort was 707; class range is typically 600 to 800.

 - University of Manchester - requires a 'satisfactory GMAT score'.

 - University of Oxford - recommends applicants have a score of 650 or above.
 The current class has an average of around 690.